Implement step-up authentication

-- TOTP
+TOTP

 - Password (available only for custom UI)

-- Email / SMS OTP
+- Email or SMS

-If you are using OAuth2 in your configuration, step up authentication is not supported at the moment.
+If you are using OAuth2 in your configuration, step-up authentication is not supported at the moment.

-Step 1.
-Adding backend validators
+1. Add the backend validators

 To protect sensitive APIs with step up auth, you need to check that the user has completed the required auth challenge within a certain amount of time.
-If they haven't, you should return a 403

-to the frontend which highlights which factor is required.
 The frontend can then consume this and show the auth challenge to the user.

 import { verifySession } from "supertokens-node/recipe/session/framework/express";